Environmental Investigation And Cleanup - Elmira High School

 NYSDEC Project ID: 808043

-A remedial investigation is underway to evaluate the nature and extent of contamination associated with a former oil skimmer, a drainage culvert, and a holding pond located at the northern end of property owned by Southern Tier Conference Center (STCC) which is located adjacent and south of EHS.
-The drainage culvert leads from the 0.28-acre Former Sperry Remington Site to Coldbrook Creek, and the remedial investigation is characterizing the vertical and horizontal extent of contaminated sediments in the culvert and in site soils, holding pond sediments, and groundwater.
-The plan is to complete the investigation and submit a Remedial Investigation Report to DEC and DOH by the end of 2024.
+A remedial investigation is underway to evaluate the nature and extent of contamination associated with a former oil skimmer, a drainage culvert and a holding pond located at the northern end of property owned by Southern Tier Commerce Center (STCC), which is adjacent to the southern end of the EHS site.
+The drainage culvert leads from the 0.28-acre former Sperry Remington Site to Coldbrook Creek to the east.
+The remedial investigation aims to characterize the vertical and horizontal extent of contamination in sediments in the culvert and holding pond, in site soils, and in groundwater.
+In addition to the on-Site sampling, off-Site sampling included four rounds of overbank soil sampling performed between November 2019 and October 2022 on 39 parcels along Coldbrook Creek.
+Overbank soil chemistry data were compared to Soil Cleanup Objectives to understand nature and extent of overbank soil contamination.

 NYSDEC Project ID: 808049